Neats29/neats29.github.io/source/_posts/barking.md

 - Are you optimistic?
 If not, look at your explanatory style.
 When things seem high risk and low reward, be pessimistic; when they seem high risk and high reward, be optimistic
 - "Do you have a meaningful story?
 If not, think about that eulogy.
 Write down your story."
 - "Have you made it a game?
 If not, use WNGF"
-- If you are a grit machine, remove 5-10% of the useless activities and use them to try little experiments
+- "If you are a grit machine, remove 5-10% of the useless activities and use them to try little experiments"
 - "Have you added some little bets?
 Try, fail and learn"

 ---